 DllMain() of DLLs.
-In most cases we will not be having the source code of all DLL so that we can put some breakpoint in the
+In most cases, we will not be having the source code of all DLLs so that we can put some breakpoint in the

-The windows loader provids an option to break the debugee while loading dlls.
-For this we have to set appropriate values under "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options" key.
+The windows loader provides an option to break the debugee while loading DLLs.
+For this, we have to set appropriate values under "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options" key.

-Suppose I have a application which have dependency with "Foo.dll" and I want the bebugger to break just before loading "Foo.dll".
-To do so create a key under the "Image File Execution Options" like
+Suppose I have an application which has dependency with "Foo.dll" and I want the bebugger to break just before loading "Foo.dll".
+To do so, create a key under the "Image File Execution Options" like:

 "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\Foo.dll".